-To get started, we each highlighted one of the many activist histories here – interviewing participants, editing their stories, and contributing to a story map (forthcoming this summer), public history banners, and a self-guided walking tour.
+To get started, we each highlighted one of the many activist histories here – interviewing participants, editing their stories, and contributing to a story map, public history banners, and a self-guided walking tour.

 Romina Hendlin chose to focus on the work of the Saavedra family, who own La Morada, a restaurant that transformed into a mutual aid kitchen during the pandemic and is an anchor for Mott Haven.
 They have been prominent activists for years, especially around immigrant rights.
 Romina interviewed them about their family history, and learned how the children have inspired the parents as well as how the parents have supported the children.

 Carol Zakaluk wanted to bring together people who have organized for waterfront access over the decades that she herself has been involved in this issue.
 People and organizations have come and gone, each building on the work of those that came before them.
 She brought together people from Cherry Tree Association, Friends of Brook Park, South Bronx Unite, and the New York Restoration Project.
 They talk about why waterfront access and environmental justice matter to them, and the frustrating obstacles to building a long-planned (and funded) waterfront park.